ekozlowski/ansible-minecraft/README.md

 Scripts I wrote to setup my Minecraft server(s) for my kiddos so I didn't have to worry about it!

+* You will have to work around the eula.txt by yourself.
+* You will have to download the minecraft jar file yourself.

+These things were left out for a reason.

 -- Note, this is a work in progress...

 Requirements